 What it actually is

-The category we use is daily execution system.
+The category we use is capture-to-follow-through execution system.

 There is no setup project.
 No migration from your existing tools.
 No learning curve.
-The first time you use it, you pick one thing you want to see every day.
-That is enough to start.
-The value is in the ritual, not the feature list.
+The first real use can be one tab, one message, or one thought.
+The value is the loop: capture, review, trusted destination, follow-through.

 Who it’s for

-Featherlist is for people who already think and capture a lot — founders, creators, consultants, coaches — but who lose the thread between planning and actually doing.
+Featherlist is for people who already think and capture a lot: founders, creators, consultants, coaches, heavy LLM users, and anyone with too many tabs or messages open.

-If you have a full Notion, a detailed journal, a morning planning ritual, and you still find yourself re-deciding your day by Tuesday — that’s the gap Featherlist closes.
+If you have a full Notion, a detailed journal, a pile of saved messages, and 40 tabs you are afraid to close, that is the gap Featherlist closes.
 Not by adding more system.
-By adding less friction between intention and follow-through.
+By adding less friction between scattered input and useful action.

 If you want a rich second brain, Obsidian is the right tool.
 If you want time-blocking, Sunsama is better.
 If you want gamified habit streaks, Habitica is designed for exactly that.
-Featherlist is the daily execution layer — it works best alongside those tools, not instead of them.
+Featherlist is the capture-to-follow-through layer.
+It works best alongside those tools, not instead of them.

 Over time, Featherlist can grow into reusable briefs, context packs, and other artifacts grounded in your real work.
 But that only makes sense if the execution layer is already trusted.
 The goal is not a wiki you have to maintain.
 The goal is a calmer system that turns real work into reusable context.